Hospital to Alta: Election

 Hospital to Alta exclusively ran in the constituency of Finnmark, which is awarded five members of Parliament, including one leveling seat.
 It was one of fifteen parties to run in the county and the only to run exclusively in Finnmark.
 The top candidate was the fifty-year-old Raymond Londal, a teacher and municipal council member from Alta.
-The second candidate was the thirty-seven-year-old May Ragnhild Vasara Jørgensen from Alta and in third place the twenty-four-year-old Erika Niittyvuopio from Karasjok.
+The second candidate was the thirty-seven-year-old May Ragnhild Vasara Jørgensen from Alta and in third place the twenty-four-year-old Erika Niittyvuopio from Karasjok Municipality.
 The remainder of the ten candidates were all from Alta.

 For Finnmark as a whole the party achieved 467 votes, or 1.2 percent, making it the tenth-largest party.
 The party received 370 votes in Alta, or 3.9, making it the sixth-largest party.
-The best result was reached in Kautokeino, where the party received 74 votes, or 5.1 percent, making it the seventh-largest party.
+The best result was reached in Kautokeino Municipality, where the party received 74 votes, or 5.1 percent, making it the seventh-largest party.
 In Hammerfest the party received one vote.
 In the remainder of the municipalities it received a combined 27 votes, with between zero and two per municipality.